Fgc17/dotsafe/docs/thoughts.md

 And yeah, that’s true, even more so because we will need more functionality when accessing the environments.

-I’ve implemented it, but we would not actually need to verify if the env is defined, because if they aren’t, the project should not even build (as the types won’t generate, and there will be type errors).

-However, let's say that in the development environment the user forgets to run their script with `dotsafe run -- ...` and now all variables are undefined.
+Let's say that in the development environment the user forgets to run their script with `dotsafe run -- ...` and now all variables are undefined.

 Yeah, I know, they should read the first 10 seconds of the quickstart, but who never installed a library in a rush of emotion just to see things working and forgot some stuff in the process?

 Good error messages are extremely important, and **people really like when they are told exactly what is wrong.**

-The error "Environment variable not found" is not even as good as "Enviroment variable not found, did you forget to do dotsafe run?"
+I have implemented a "Environment variable not found", but this message is not even as good as "Enviroment variable not found, did you forget to do dotsafe run?"

 And that brings us to the crystal clear conclusion of `env.get`, right?
 Wrong.